• Skip to primary navigation

 • Support Center

-Using the Olympics to Study Math [Printable]
+Using the Summer Olympics to Study Math [Printable]

-Using the Olympics to Study Math [Printable]
+Using the Summer Olympics to Study Math [Printable]

-Ashley Denison · July 30, 2021 · 1 Comment
+Demme Learning · July 1, 2024 · 1 Comment

 We’ve developed a fun way to practice math at various levels using popular competition events.
 Download our free PDF and let your spectator practice their math skills while getting into the Olympic spirit.

-When students work with math, they often ask, “when am I going to use this in real life?”
+When students work with math, they often ask, “When am I going to use this in real life?”
 Well, in the case of nutrition and fitness, math is an integral part of almost every area.
 Mathematical formulas abound, beginning with simple calculations like body mass index (BMI), body fat percentage, nutritional macros, and target heart rate.
 It can become as complicated as the critical power (CP) formula, which is used for high-intensity exercise to determine power output and how long that level can be sustained, and the Banister impulse-response (IR) model, which monitors performance as it relates to training.
 Even a graph theory is used to schedule multiple events, such as tournaments.

 Printable Olympic Math Activities